blackheaven/blackheaven.github.io/content/2023-10-15_haskell-type-reflection-anti-pattern.md

 So, not only you might do extra work, but you'll be forced to add some code here for each new wrapping types.

+Above all, I think dynamically (via reflection) changing the behavior breaks the ability to reason from type signatures, it should be avoided, there are no excuses here, as we have this information at Type-Level.

 An alternative approach would be to define a type class:

 ```haskell